benwilcock/rhdh-techdocs/docs/extensions.md

 ## Video

-Add an iFrame containing your video clip into your TechDoc.
+You can add an iFrame containing a video clip from YouTube or any other media site into your TechDoc.

 <iframe
   width="672"